gcruzgar/trdiff/README.md

 ## Translation Edit Rate
 "Translation Edit Rate (TER) measures the amount of editing that a human would have to perform to change a sytem output so it exactly matches a reference translation" See "A Study of Translation Edit Rate with Targeted Human Annotation", M. Snover et al. 2006, for more details.

-Computing the TER on a machine translation gives a score based on the minimum number of edits needed to correct the tranlation.
-This is related to difficulty of translation for a machine, which could hypothetically be correlated to difficulty for human translation.
+Computing the TER on a machine translation gives a score based on the minimum number of edits needed to correct the tranlation, where a score of 0 would be a perfect translation and 1 would mean the number of edits needed is equal to the number of reference words in the human translation.
+The score is related to difficulty of translation for a machine, which could hypothetically be correlated to difficulty for human translation.
 Therefore, TER could be a further source to determine text difficulty.

 Note that in order to compute TER, both a machine translation and a human reference are required.
 See the [pre-processing](scripts/prepare_ter_docs.py) needed to compute TER for the UN corpus as an example.